Different forms of dismissal

-The world of employment law is complex, especially if you are not in it every day.
+The world of the Dutch employment law is complex, especially if you are not in it every day.
 Of course you never assume that you need legal assistance, but unfortunately you cannot always avoid it.
 Are you fired by your employer and do you need the services of a specialist?
 Feel free to contact us without any obligation.<

 The dismissal can be arranged in several ways.
 In many cases, an initial attempt will be made to terminate the collaboration between employer and employee by means of a settlement agreement .
 This is often the best and fastest way to terminate an employment contract.

 Unfortunately, it is by no means always possible to terminate an employment contract with a settlement agreement, for example because one of the parties permanently disagrees with the provisions included in the settlement agreement.
 There is still the option to make use of labor mediation.
 Does this also not yield the desired result?
 Then a dismissal procedure will have to be started at the UWV or the subdistrict court.
 We provide you with all important information about employment law and dismissal.